Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

 If $m>n$ the process described is spontaneous emission.
 If $n>m$ then the process described is virtual.
 The dominant peak of the integrand then lies outside of the domain of integration and is oscillatory for positive frequencies.
 The amplitude of the oscillations in the integrand grows with $\omega$ due to the prefactor of $\omega^3$.
 This behaviour is only bounded by an ultra-violet cut-off $\omega_M$ and the integral is in fact quadratically divergent with $\omega_M$.
 The divergence is relatively severe, such that ${\cal P}_{\rm d,vac}^{nm}(t)$ is non-negligible even for realistic, yet modest values of $\omega_M$ that are consistent with, for example, the EDA and the nonrelativistic treatment \cite{drummond_unifying_1987,stokes_extending_2012}.

+If we repeat the derivation of the detector excitation rate for a detector$_0$, i.e., for a detector defined relative to the Coulomb gauge, then the field entering into the theory is now ${\bf A}_{\rm T}({\bf 0})$, which amounts to letting $\beta(\omega)=1/\sqrt{\omega}$ in Eq.~(\ref{epm}).
+In place of Eq.~(\ref{Pvac}) we obtain

+When $n>m$, the probability is in this case only logarithmically divergent.
+This is a direct consequence of the ${\bf k}$-space normalisation of the field ${\bf A}_{\rm T}$, which varies as $1/\sqrt{\omega}$.

-The reason this result occurs is the assumption of an initial unperturbed state consisting of no photons$_1$ and $m$ excitations of the detector$_1$.
-This state is not an eigenstate of $H_1$ and in particular it is not the ground state even if $m$ is the lowest dipolar level.
-If this final result is deemed unphysical then we must conclude that the assumed physical states are not operationally relevant in the description of photo-detection, i.e., they cannot be the initial and final states of the relevant physical detector within the relevant photonic environment.
-If the physical detector is not the localised detector$_1$, i.e., it is not defined relative to the multipolar-gauge, then it must be delocalised to some extent.
+The probability ${\cal P}_{\rm d,vac}^{nm}(t)$ is generally non-zero because the initial unperturbed state consisting of no photons and $m$ excitations of the detector is not an eigenstate of the Hamiltonian and in particular it is not the ground state even if $m$ is the lowest dipolar level.
+If this final result is deemed unphysical then we must conclude that the assumed physical states are not operationally relevant in the description of photo-detection.
+In particular, if the physical detector is not the localised detector$_1$, then it must be delocalised to some extent.
 The interplay between localisation and dressing is discussed further from Sec.~\ref{loc_caus} onward.

 The virtual detection probability ${\cal P}_{\rm d,vac}^{nm}(t)$ with $n>m$ was removed in the progression from Eq.~(\ref{gpd}) to Eq.~(\ref{rate}) using the RWA.
-The counting rate $d{\cal P}_{\rm d,vac}^{nm}/dt$ without the RWA can be found by direct differentiation of Eq.~(\ref{Pvac}).
-Subsequently, the virtual rate can again be reduced to zero via the steps that implement Fermi's golden-rule.
-This procedure turns the corresponding counting rate into that found using the $S$-matrix whereby a real upward detector transition requires real photon absorption.
-Specifically, differentiation of Eq.~(\ref{Pvac}) yields the frequency integrand $\omega^3 \sin[(\omega_{mn}-\omega)t]/(\omega_{mn}-\omega)$, which expresses a bare-energy-time uncertainty constraint.
-Noting that
+The counting rate $d{\cal P}_{\rm d,vac}^{nm}/dt$ without the RWA can be found by direct differentiation of Eq.~(\ref{Pvac}) and can again be reduced to the gauge non-relative Fermi-golden-rule rate